Freyja335/st-patched/README.md

 # st-patched
-A custom-made fork of the suckless st-terminal
+A custom-made fork of the suckless terminal

 # Why I made this
 This fork of st-terminal has very few patches (found in the "Patches" folder) and it was made with ease of use in mind.